 |Nikon D4 (⇒ lft | rgt)||optical||YES||3.2||921||fixed||no||8000||11.0||no||no|

 |Sony A7R II (⇒ lft | rgt)||2400||no||3.0||1229||tilting||no||8000||5.0||no||YES|

 |Sony RX1 (⇒ lft | rgt)||no||no||3.0||1229||fixed||no||4000||5.0||6||no|

-So what conclusions can be drawn?
-Is the Sony A7R better than the Nikon Df or vice versa?
+So how do things add up?
+Which of the two cameras – the Sony A7R or the Nikon Df – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A7R: